brett8883/DJI_Super-NFZ_Eraser/readme.md

 7. Once flashing is complete restart Mavic and done!

 VERIFICATION
 To verify NFZ.db has been erased you can reconnect your bird once it restarts and then open DULMdore 3.2.
-Close DULMdore once the "enable ADB" process is done and make a directory somewhere on your computer
+Close DULMdore once the "enable ADB" process is done

-in a windows command line type

-cd [**drag and drop the folder you made into cmd line**]

-adb shell mount -o remount,rw /amt adb pull /amt/nfz/nfz.db adb mount -o remount,ro /amt
+Then double click the pull_nfz_db.bat to make a copy of the nfz.db on the drone and save it to the nfz_db folder

 This will copy the nfz.db from the Mavic into the folder you made.